Itinerary Map

 Day 2 - Tuesday 25 March 2025

-Today, you will be taken on a full day tour of Tokyo city.
-Taking advantage of the season, the day will start at 9AM with a visit to Ueno Park for some cherry blossom viewing.
-Ueno Park is home to many art, history, science and technology museums, and is one of the best places in Tokyo to view Cherry blossoms.
+Today, we will be taken on a full-day tour of Tokyo city.
+Taking advantage of the season, the day will start with a visit to Ueno Park for some cherry blossom viewing.
+Ueno Park is home to many art, history, science and technology museums, and is one of the best places in Tokyo to view cherry blossoms.
 The visit to Ueno Park is followed by Asakusa, in the old part of Tokyo city.
 This is the neighbouring district to Ueno, and Asakusa Sensoji Temple here is one of the most celebrated temples in Tokyo.
-A visit to Nakamise Shopping arcade here will be a good opportunity to pick up some trinkets and local goods for souvenirs.
+A visit to the Nakamise Shopping arcade here will be a good opportunity to pick up some trinkets and local goods for souvenirs.

 Overnight - Daiwa Roynet Hotel Nishi Shinjuku Premier (or similar)